relativehysteria/notes/neurology/neuron.md

 ### axon and potentials

+axons:

 1. conduct action potential (flow of charge to the terminal -- depolarizing: positive wave followed by repolarizing: negative wave)
-2. microtubules -- filled with motor proteins involved in transporting things down the axon
+2. contain microtubules -- filled with motor proteins involved in transporting things down the axon
 2.1. kinesin (+) -- cell body down to the axon terminal (anterograde axonal transport); e.g. proteins synthesized in the soma to the terminal; neurotransmitters, mitochondria, enzymes, etc.
 2.2. dynein (-) -- axon terminal up to the cell body (retrograde axonal transport); e.g. degraded organelles, degraded mitochondria, nerve growth factors